 How much roof space do solar panels require?

-Solar panels are modular, meaning your system can be scaled to fit your roof.
+Solar panels are modular, meaning that your system can be scaled to fit your roof.
 Generally, each kW of PV takes up about 100 square feet of roof space.
 A typical 5kW system, for example, would require 500 square feet of roof space.

 Can I install a solar system myself?

 We do not recommend a DIY home solar energy system.
 Maryland building codes require a licensed electrician to connect your PV system to the grid.
 City codes may also apply.
-Do-it-yourself solar kits are more complicated than many homeowners realize and can results in serious expenses and risks.
+Do-it-yourself solar kits are more complicated than many homeowners realize and can result in serious expenses and risks.

 How long do solar panels last?

 The American-made solar panels we install are high-quality panels with a life expectancy of more than 30 years.
-We guarantee the power output for the first 25 years of operation.
-97% of power during the first year; and afterward, the power will not decrease by more than 0.7 percent of the rated power per year.
+We guarantee the power output for the first 25 years of operation: 97% of power during the first year; and afterward, the power will not decrease by more than 0.7 percent of the rated power per year.

 So at year 3, the Sunmodule’s capacity is guaranteed to be at least 95.6% of the nameplate as opposed to the industry standard guarantee of 90%.
 And at year 20, it’s still at least 83% as opposed to the industry standard 80%.

-Can my Homeowners Association block me from installing solar panels?
+Can my homeowners association block me from installing solar panels?

 In Maryland, solar access laws protect homeowners’ rights to install solar panels.
-We created a guide to Solar Panels and Your Homeowners Association to answer your questions.
+We created a guide to Solar Panels and Your Homeowners’ Association to answer your questions.